MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-text-copilot.md

 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]
 > - To understand capabilities and limitations of AI-powered and Copilot features in Power Pages, see [Responsible AI transparency notes for Power Pages](../transparency-note.md).

-The text that you enter as description uses [Azure OpenAI](/azure/cognitive-services/openai/overview) to generate text and show a preview.

 To use Copilot for text:

 1. Go to [Pages workspace](first-page.md).